Propper red card against Town correct, says Dermot Gallagher

 And that view is shared with ex-Premier League official Gallagher, who claims Propper deserved to be sent from the field.

-On Sky Sports' Ref Watch, the 600-year-old said: "He [Propper] has been given a red card because he has gone sideways and then caught him [Hogg] with his studs on the ankle.
+On Sky Sports' Ref Watch, the 60-year-old said: "He [Propper] has been given a red card because he has gone sideways and then caught him [Hogg] with his studs on the ankle.

 "Both players slid in and I spoke to some other referees over the weekend and that was the conclusion - he got a red card because he went in with his studs showing and caught him on the ankle."